 Minister's Salary Survey

 This nationwide survey is designed to gather information about current levels of compensation for ministers in the Churches of Christ.
 The survey compares minister compensation packages, including allowances and benefits, as well as comparing number of years in ministry, educational background and experience, and various other factors.
-This year’s findings will be published in late April.
-Links to the results from prior surveys are provided below.
+Links to the results are provided below.

 In an effort to enhance the usefulness of survey results to congregational leaders, the survey was recently redesigned and the timing of data collection was changed.
 Historically, surveys were conducted after the close of a calendar year, gathering historic compensation data for the previous year.
 For example, the 2011 survey results reflect 2010 compensation levels.
-Going forward, having started with this year, the surveys will be completed during the first part of the calendar year, requesting information for that same year.
-Thus, persons reviewing the latest results will have access to more current compensation information.
-Please note that calendar year 2013 was used to revamp the process and 2012 data was not collected.
-We hope that this does not cause too much of an inconvenience to persons who were attempting to track the results year by year and trust that you will find the timely results of a great benefit.
+Going forward, having started with 2014, the survey will be conducted during the first part of the calendar year, requesting information for that same year.
+Thus, persons reviewing the 2014 results are looking at real time information.
+Additionally, the report formats have been updated to allow ease of interpretation.
+Please note that calendar year 2013 was used to revamp the process, thus 2012 and 2013 data are not included in the list below.
+We hope that this does not cause too much of an inconvenience to persons who were attempting to track the results year by year and trust that the timely results will be of great benefit.

-If you would like to participate in the 2015 survey, please complete this brief online form.
+If you are a minister within a Church of Christ and would like to participate in the 2016 survey, please complete this brief online form.

 These surveys serve church leaders in a variety of ways: